nilearn/nilearn/doc/introduction.rst

 Correlations are computed separately at each voxel and a correlation map can be produced displaying  the values of correlations (real numbers between -1 and +1) at each voxel.
 Generally, however, the maps presented in the papers report the significance of the correlations at each voxel, in forms of T, Z or p values for the null hypothesis test of no correlation (see below).
 For example, the following figure displays a Z-map showing voxels responding to auditory events.
 Large (positive or negative) Z values are unlikely to be due to chance alone.
 The map is tresholded so that only voxels with a p-value less than 1/1000 are coloured.

 .. note::
     In this approach, hypothesis tests are conducted in parallel at many voxels, increasing the liklelihood of False Positives.
 This is known as the Problem of `Multiple Comparisons`_.
 Some common strategies for dealing with this are discussed later in this page.
-This issue can also be addressed in NiStats by using random permutations tests.
+This issue can also be addressed in Nistats by using random permutations tests.

 .. figure:: images/example-spmZ_map.png